-This document ("Details and Principles") provides additional details to expand upon the Notice of Revised Service Charges dated February 2004 (the "Notice").
+This document ("Details and Principles") provides additional details to expand upon the Notice of Revised Service Charges dated May 2006 (the "Notice").
 Under Section 36 of the Civil Air Navigation Services Commercialization Act, S.C.
 1996, c.
-20 (the "ANS Act"), NAV CANADA is required to produce a document containing more details in relation to the proposed revised charges set forth in the Notice, including a justification in relation to the charging principles set out in Section 35 of the ANS Act.
+20 (the "ANS Act"), NAV CANADA (the Corporation) is required to produce a document containing more details in relation to the proposed revised charges set forth in the Notice, including a justification in relation to the charging principles set out in Section 35 of the ANS Act.

-Except for the revision proposed in the Notice, all the existing charges and related terms and conditions, as set out in earlier Announcements pertaining to charges, remain in effect.
+Except for the revisions proposed in the Notice, all the existing charges and related terms and conditions, as set out in earlier Announcements pertaining to charges, remain in effect.

-This document sets out the following: (1) a general overview of NAV CANADA, (2) proposed removal of ASDE charge at L. B. Pearson International Airport (LBPIA), (3) a justification of the proposal in relation to the charging principles, and (4) information regarding the Notice and on making representations to NAV CANADA.
+This document sets out the following: (1) General Overview of NAV CANADA, (2) Traffic Outlook, (3) Forecast Costs for Fiscal 2007, (4) Rate Analysis, (5) Principles Governing NAV CANADA's Service Charges, and (6) Information Regarding the Notice and on Making Representations to NAV CANADA.

 Persons interested in making representations in writing to NAV CANADA with regard to the Notice may do so by forwarding their submissions to the address set out in the Notice.
-Submissions must be received by NAV CANADA not later than April 13, 2004.
+Submissions must be received by NAV CANADA not later than the close of business on July 7, 2006.